+- Supports may include:

-- ← In-classroom assistance; - In-school resource withdrawal; - e- Support from the LD Resource Team Special Education Teacher on Special Assignment; and - ← Use of Assistive Technology to support the student in accessing the curriculum
+- ↔ In-classroom assistance;

+- ↔ In-school resource withdrawal;

+- Support from for programming to school staff from the LD Resource Team Special Education Teacher on Special Assignment; and

+- ← Use of Assistive Technology to support the student in accessing the curriculum

 The LD Resource TeamSpecial Education Teacher on Special Assignment (TOSA), using a multidisciplinary approach, acts as a resource to the school-based PDT.
-The team Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available for any studentstudents in need who haves been diagnosed as having a learning disability.
+The team-Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available for any studentstudents in need who haves been diagnosed as having a learning disability.
 The LD teamTOSA also provides occasional and/or ongoing school-based in-service.